Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: DAG space augmentation

-The main idea here is to define a distribution over an augmented space of graphs and permutations.
+The main idea to define a distribution over an augmented space of graphs and permutations.
 First we define a distribution over permutations and then we define a conditional distribution over graphs given that permutation.
-As we have described above, this gives rise to a a very general way of generating \glspl{DAG} and, consequently, distributions over them.
+As mentioned above, this gives rise to a very general way of generating \glspl{DAG} and, consequently, distributions over them.
 In the next section we will describe very simple distributions over permutations.
 As we shall see in \cref{sec:posterior-estimation}, our proposed method is based on variational inference and, therefore, we will focus on two main operations: (1) being able to compute the log probability of a sample under our model and (2) being able to draw samples from that model.
 Henceforth, we will denote a permutation over $D$ objects with $\mbpi = (\pi_1, \ldots, \pi_D)$.